-Buyback is the process through which students sell back to the bookstore textbooks they purchased for use in their courses.
-Books bought back include traditional textbooks, trade books adopted for courses, and ancillary materials such as study guides, unused workbooks, clickers and calculators.
+Textbook buyback is the process by which students sell back to the bookstore the materials they purchased for their courses.
+Materials bought back include traditional textbooks, trade books, and ancillary items, such as study guides, unused workbooks, clickers, and calculators.

 The price offered for books varies by market demand, with 50% of the current retail price being the highest for titles that will be used the following term, up to the buyback need or "target" quantity.

 Books that will not be used on campus, but have value nationally, are bought back at the wholesale price.
 Some books have little or no market value and are not bought back.
 These include titles for which there is insufficient demand nationally to warrant purchasing them, books in poor condition, and books that are--or are going--out of print.

 If an adoption is turned in after buyback week, we have potentially paid our students a very low dollar amount or sent them away with their books.
 If we haven’t been able to buy any copies back, we will also need to order all new books for that class.
 This impacts the original student’s overall cost of the textbook, as well as the costs for students in the next term because they have to pay more for new books.

 If you are adopting materials for courses on behalf of an academic unit, please submit adoptions via Follett Discover.

 If you are a faculty member adopting materials for your course, you can access the Follett Discover tool through Canvas -- canvas.ou.edu -- under "Account" and then "Profile" without having to create a separate account.